15 Best Assistive Learning Tools for Students with ADHD

 Does your child or teen have ADHD?
 Whether they struggle with time management or need to work on their reading skills, these savvy tools include everything from free downloads to digital to-do lists.
 Give them a boost in the classroom and beyond with expert-approved apps and gadgets.

-Assistive learning tools make a big difference for those with ADHD or learning difficulties, and some of our favorites are small enough to fit in the palm of a student’s hand.
+Assistive learning tools make a big difference for those with attention deficit disorder (ADHD or ADD) or learning difficulties, and some of our favorites are small enough to fit in the palm of a student’s hand.
 Learning apps can be lifelines for students struggling with reading, writing, math, time management, and other challenges.

-These 17 apps and gadgets are not games; they’re tools.
-They can help learners from preschool through college access the curriculum, understand material more easily, and organize ideas and schedules.
+These 17 ADHD tools can help learners from preschool through college access the curriculum, understand material more easily, and organize ideas and schedules.
 Academic success may be a touchscreen tap away.

 1. Read2Go/Learning Ally Audio